Gunnvant/tslib/README.md

 This is still a work in progress and I plan to include the following:

-1. Unit tests to automate CI pipelines
-2. Functionality to use supervised methods such as RandomForest, Xgboost
-3. Package this repo into a python package installable via pip, conda or uv.
+1. Package this repo into a python package installable via pip, conda or uv.

 You can find out how to use this library by referring to `./examples` folder